|Wednesday 5th February – Monday 17th February 2020||13 Days||Group Size Limit 10|

 Kindly note that, to have the internal flights included at this price level, your international flights to and from Japan must be with a Oneworld alliance carrier so that you qualify for a Japan Airlines internal airpass.
 If you are obtaining your international flight tickets yourself you will need to liaise with our office to ensure that we have the qualifying flight details for issue of the airpass.
 You may, however, opt to pay the price difference applicable for using another international carrier if you wish.

-The main tour single room supplement excludes two nights at the minshuku at the Blakiston’s Fish Owl location at Rausu.
-On request we can usually arrange for single occupancy rooms at another house situated about 10 minutes walk away.
+The main tour single room supplement excludes one night at the minshuku at the Blakiston’s Fish Owl location at Rausu.
+On special request we may be able to arrange for a single occupancy room for you (often at another house owned by the minshuku, situated about 10 minutes walk away) at an extra charge, but this place is so popular with photographers that this may not be possible.
 Transfer by vehicle after you finish photographing the owl in the evening will not be possible, so you will have to walk.
-There is no extra charge for this, but we do need to make a special request so be sure to tell our office at the time of booking if you prefer this option.

 The extension single room supplement excludes the two nights at the minshuku at Arasaki.
-The minshuku does not charge extra for single occupancy, but the number of rooms is limited, so on some visits there are not enough available for everyone wanting single accommodation to have one.
+The minshuku does not charge extra for single occupancy, but the number of rooms is limited, so on rare occasions there are not enough available for everyone wanting single accommodation to have one.
 So far as is possible, priority will be given to those booking earliest.

 This tour is priced in Japanese Yen.
 Amounts shown in other currencies are indicative.